Gradual Capacity Growth for Sparse Network Discovery: Results

 \paragraph{Iterative Growth is More Efficient than Iterative Pruning}

-Does the iterative growth framework enable us to more efficiently identify sparse networks than iterative pruning?
-We compare the performance and cumulative cost of PWMPR at the stopping point, with the performance and cost IMP-C achieves at all intermediate densities, as shown in Figure~\ref{fig:stopping-point-performance-cumulative-cost}.
-On both \textit{CIFAR} benchmarks, PWMPR matches IMP-C's performance while requiring only about $1.5\times$ the cost of training a dense model - less than half of the cost of IMP-C. On \textit{TinyImageNet / ResNet-18}, PWMPR again reduces cost by more than half, though with a slight drop in accuracy relative to IMP-C. On \textit{TinyImageNet / ViT}, the efficiency gain is smaller, likely because we use a compact ViT tailored for small datasets and the stopping density is higher ($\sim$58 Overall, these results indicate that PWMPR efficiently discovers sparse networks whose performance is competitive with IMP-derived lottery tickets, but at substantially lower training cost.
+Does growth-based density discovery require less training cost than pruning-based approaches?
+We compare the performance and cumulative cost of GCG at the discovered operating density, with the performance and cost IMP-C achieves at all intermediate densities, as shown in Figure~\ref{fig:stopping-point-performance-cumulative-cost}.
+This comparison is made at the operating density estimated by GCG, rather than at a density fixed in advance.
+On both \textit{CIFAR} benchmarks, GCG matches IMP-C's performance while requiring only about $1.5\times$ the cost of training a dense model - less than half of the cost of IMP-C. On \textit{TinyImageNet / ResNet-18}, GCG again reduces cost by more than half, though with a slight drop in accuracy relative to IMP-C. On \textit{TinyImageNet / ViT}, the efficiency gain is smaller, likely because we use a compact ViT tailored for small datasets and the stopping density is higher ($\sim$58\%).
+Overall, these results indicate that GCG efficiently discovers sparse networks whose accuracy is close to that achieved by IMP, but at substantially lower training cost.